 But if the derivative exists, it could be calculated, for instance, with the second limit we have noted previously.
 Since that limit only uses values of time at present or before , it must be that, by using the second limit, differentiation is causal.
 Since the value of the second limit must coincide with the one yielded by the first limit, we must conclude that differentiation is causal for physical signals.

-In some places one can read that the derivative is not causal (i.e., it is considered to be uncausal) because it “predicts” the future evolution of the signal, and looking at the future cannot be a causal operation.
+In some places one can read that the derivative is not causal (i.e., it is considered to be uncausal) because it “looks at” the future of the signal, and looking at the future cannot be a causal operation.
 Oook, I have to admit that I have used that reasoning sometimes (years ago! the offense has prescribed!).
-But prediction consists of trying to provide, in some way, the actual value of the signal at a future time.
-But the derivative does not yield that value: if we know the derivative at time , we know how the signal is changing at that time, and, from that, we have some knowledge about the signal in the close future… But the exact, actual value?
-The best we can do is to approximate the value of the signal at (at least) some specific future time , for example linearly.
-It is true that the approximation will be better as gets smaller, but it will never be guaranteed to be the actual value.
-The derivative is not predicting the future (it just gives us a hint).
+But what the derivative does is to estimate or predict the value of the signal at a future time.
+It does not know that future nor accesses it in any way.
+More concretely, if we know the derivative at time , we know how the signal is changing at that time (i.e., at present), and, with that, we can approximate the value of the signal at some specific future time , for example linearly.
+It is true that the approximation will be better as gets smaller, but it will never be guaranteed to be the actual value, since this procedure is not looking at the future in any way (it just gives us a hint).
 We cannot use that reason to establish the causality of differentiation.

 2. Now for the second big question: is the derivative realizable?